Treating Warts with Acupuncture & Oriental Medicine (AOM)

 Half of K’s wart was under the fingernail, so I hit the books and developed a custom herbal formula for direct application.
 I went to Chinatown in Oakland to buy raw herbs.
 When I ground up my mixture of them and added cider vinegar, there was an exciting explosion of bubbles.
 Although my formula smelled and looked potent, alas, after three weeks the wart had not changed.

 We switched gears and applied a single herb, Ya Dan Zi or Fructus Brucea.
 Usually prescribed for malaria or dysentery, it is considered toxic and should not be used internally unless under the care of a licensed acupuncturist.

 Twice daily, K ground a single seed of Ya Dan Zi, mixed it with a drop of water, placed it on her wart, and covered it with a bandage.
 After doing this for a week, she reported a clear discharge and pain where the wart was.
 We switched from mixing the herb with water to mixing it with antibiotic ointment to prevent infection.

 The next week, K’s wart was significantly smaller.
 A month later, it was gone.

 K is ecstatic.
 Even though the type of wart she had typically disappears on its own after three years, she believes that Acupuncture & Oriental Medicine really made the difference for her.
 Her insurance company must be delighted, too.
-It paid over $10,000 for ineffective “solutions” and their side effects before the problem was solved by acupuncture and Chinese herbal medicine.
+It paid over $10,000 for ineffective “solutions” and their side effects before the problem was solved by treating warts with Acupuncture & Oriental Medicine.

 Experienced Acupuncture & Herbal Medicine